Learn Orchestration and Composing with Berklee

 Learn how to construct your own melodic, harmonic, and rhythmic language through the study of modern 20th century compositional techniques.
 In this course you'll develop your unique, compositional voice to write music for visual media, concerts, recitals, or personal enjoyment.

 Certificate programs are 3-18 months in duration and are designed for students who want to gain a deeper proficiency in a chosen area.
+No application necessary.

 Programs marked with " Degree Path Certificate" allow you to earn credits that transfer directly into the online Bachelor of Professional Studies degree program.
 Upon successful completion of a degree path certificate, you'll be awarded provisional acceptance into the certificate's correlating degree major.
 Learn More About Degree Path Certificates